kensiprell/grails-atmosphere-meteor/README.md

 The plugin works with the Jetty plugin version 3.0.0 (Jetty 9) or greater, which can be used with Grails versions 2.3.7 and greater.
 See the [Jetty Page](https://github.com/kensiprell/grails-atmosphere-meteor/wiki/Jetty) for workarounds with Jetty 8.

 ### Tomcat 7
-Change your BuildConfig.groovy to use the Servlet 3.0 API and the Tomcat NIO connector.
+Your BuildConfig.groovy must be configured to use the Servlet 3.0 API and the Tomcat NIO connector.

 ```
 grails.servlet.version = "3.0"